2012 Beijing SCO summit: Agenda

-The agenda included discussions about the 2011-2012 Syrian uprising and criticism by the Western world of Russia and China's approach towards sanctioning the government of Syria.
-Host President Hu Jintao also said that the SCO would support a security paradigm that would give its member states sovereignty over what is deemed to be its own interests in accordance with individual state's conditions.
+The agenda included discussions about the Syrian uprising and criticism by the Western world of Russia and China's approach towards sanctioning the government of Syria.
+Host Chinese leader Hu Jintao also said that the SCO would support a security paradigm that would give its member states sovereignty over what is deemed to be its own interests in accordance with individual state's conditions.
 It also sought to counter "interventionism."

 Rules for the admission of further member states were expected to be issued.
 Turkey was considered for admission as a "dialogue partner" and Afghanistan joined as an "observer."
 China did not object to either states citing their status as "NATO-friendly countries."
 Afghanistan is already currently involved as part of the SCO-Afghanistan Contact Group, which is working on reconstruction projects in the country.
 However, Vice Foreign Minister Cheng Guoping said the observers were unlikely to become full members as yet due to expectations for more "preparatory work," though the current members would maintain an "open attitude" towards future relations:The relevant countries should work hard towards political, legal and technical preparations for [membership].
 The relevant work is going on about expansion of membership.
 The decision should be made through consensus and consultation, and no timetable should be set.
 That is to say, when the conditions are ripe, the decision should be made through consensus.
 The founding ethos for the SCO, counter-terrorism, was also expected to be high on the agenda.

-Other issues suggested for discussion were a bigger role for SCO after NATO withdraws its forces following the War in Afghanistan (which could be enhanced by Afghanistan's acceptance as an observer) and in working towards a solution to Iran's nuclear programme, for which a statement criticising further Western sanctions would be issued.
+Other issues suggested for discussion were a bigger role for SCO after NATO withdraws its forces following the War in Afghanistan (which could be enhanced by Afghanistan's acceptance as an observer) and in working towards a solution to Iran's nuclear programme, for which a statement criticising further international sanctions would be issued.
 Cheng also said that a road transport agreement would be signed, while discussions would continue in order to develop a financing safeguard mechanism and an SCO development bank.